Level 1 Sports Trainers Course

 Practical Component Date and Times:

-Practical assessment sessions will be held in the following locations (after selecting webinar option you will be asked to select the location of where you will attend the practical assessment in the second step of your Registration):
+(after selecting webinar option you will be asked to select the location of where you will attend the practical assessment):

 Cost: $240 per person (including GST)